mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### THE CLIFF OF SUNSETS

-The sunrises and sunsets on Sufren have a well- deserved reputation for beauty across the sector but even the best of those pales in comparison to the display produced at the Fire Opal Cliffs.
+The sunrises and sunsets on Sufren have a well-deserved reputation for beauty across the sector but even the best of those pales in comparison to the display produced at the Fire Opal Cliffs.
 These cliffs, located on the shoreline of the Cisalpine Sea, stand 150 meters tall and are composed entirely of solid opal.
 The opal catches the light from the setting sun, causing the cliffs to glow with colour.
 On the last local day of autumn, when the sun is at just the right angle as it sets, the light is caught by the opal cliffs and reflected and refracted to produce a shimmering rainbow display.
 When viewed in conjunction with the sunset, the sight is breath-taking.

 Tourists flock from far afield to witness this event.
 The Fire Opal Cliffs are designated a national reserve and treasure and, as such, are protected from any development.
 As short distance from the cliffs however, a small community has developed, which caters to the tourist rush that gathers to delight at this annual display.